thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ## Environment Variables

 - `PORT` - The port exposed to connect with the application.
-- `DATABASE_URL` - Connector for Prisma to run the migrations
+- `DB_URL` - Connector for Prisma to run the migrations (our example will build the correct URL from the other variables)
 - `DB_USER` - User to use on the MySQL server
 - `DB_PASS` - Password for both the user and root user
 - `DB_DATABASE` - Name of the database in MySQL